KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 Hash.Cookie.implement(Hash.Cookie.Methods);
 ```

 There are a few ***hash-related*** sub-functions, although I have not yet figured how exactly do they work or how they are used when I actually connect to the IP camera and start communicating with it from my virtual machine.

-One of my guesses are that this `Hash` function might be used to craft login session cookies, as well as encrypting and / or obfuscating communication data sent via port `34567`.
+One of my guesses from inspecting the code are that this `Hash` function might be used to craft login session cookies.

 This might be useful later on, if I try to figure out the exact way of how the data sent between devices is encrypted or obfuscated.